-Cheryl Harris is the primary sexual assault advocate for The University of North Carolina at Pembroke (UNCP).
-In this role, Cheryl provides confidential support services to students who have experienced or been accused of sexual misconduct, dating or domestic violence, stalking, and/or harassment.
+Megan Hammonds is the primary sexual assault advocate for The University of North Carolina at Pembroke (UNCP).
+In this role, Megan provides confidential support services to students who have experienced or been accused of sexual misconduct, dating or domestic violence, stalking, and/or harassment.
 She assists both survivors and the accused in accessing campus and community resources.
-Cheryl is also available to attend university adjudication proceedings as needed, and offers a comprehensive information packet for survivors, the accused, and campus stakeholders.
+Megan is also available to attend university adjudication proceedings as needed and offers a comprehensive information packet for survivors, the accused, and campus stakeholders.
 These services are free and client-centered thus enabling students to decide for themselves the best course of action for their particular circumstances.

-Cheryl earned a Master of Social Work degree from East Carolina University in 2006.
-She is a Licensed Clinical Social Worker in the state of North Carolina and is a Certified Clinical Trauma Professional.
+Megan earned her Masters degree in Clinical Mental Health Counseling from UNCP in 2017.
+She is a Licensed Clinical Mental Health Counselor in the state of North Carolina and is a Certified Clinical Trauma Professional.

 Megan Hammonds, MA Ed., LCMHCA, NCC

 UNCP Clinical Mental Health Counselor and Sexual Assault Advocate